hilljh82/jhillgotskillz/coding-styles/README.md

 # Coding Styles

 This directory contains the preferred coding styles for different IDEs.
-The coding styles reflect the following guidelines:
+The coding style is designed to improve readability and understandability by reduce the appearance of "compressed" code.

 ## Spacing